DeepLearnPhysics/spine/src/spine/utils/geo/README.md

 - **Solution**: Double-check module positions and boundaries
 - Account for dead spaces or gaps between modules explicitly

+**Issue**: Optical detector z-extent is zero
+- **Solution**: Use `--opdet-thickness` argument to specify physical thickness
+- Typical value: 0.5 cm for SiPM arrays
+- This is common when detector bounds only specify the active plane

+**Issue**: Optical detector channel count doesn't match expectations
+- **Solution**: Verify that `det_ids` array has one entry per readout channel
+- Physical detectors may have multiple channels (e.g., 4-12 per module)
+- Check that filtering correctly accounts for multi-TPC configurations

+**Issue**: Cathode corrections not properly applied
+- **Solution**: Ensure `parse_flow_geometry.py` is using cathode_thickness from HDF5
+- TPC positions should account for cathode dead space between drift regions
+- Verify TPC width = (module_width - cathode_thickness) / 2

+**Issue**: Geometry version mismatch between data and YAML
+- **Solution**: Use `--tag` argument to specify the correct geometry revision
+- Tag should match the detector configuration used in simulation/reconstruction
+- Version is automatically extracted from tag (e.g., 'mr6' → version 6.0)

 ---

 ## References